NexGenCloud/hyperstack-sdk-python/docs/ComplianceApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **retrieve_gpu_compliance**
+# **retrieve_compliance**
-> ComplianceResponse retrieve_gpu_compliance(gpu=gpu)
+> ComplianceResponse retrieve_compliance(gpu=gpu)

 Retrieve GPU compliance

 Returns a list of compliance objects each corresponding to available GPU models.
 These compliance objects contain minimum and maximum values for RAM in GB, number of vCPUs, and system disk capacity in GB.
 Use the optional `gpu` model parameter in the query string to filter responses by GPU model.
-For additional details on GPU compliance, [**click here**](https://infrahub-doc.nexgencloud.com/docs/hardware/flavors#adhering-to-gpu-compliance).
+For additional details on GPU compliance, [**click here**](https://docs.hyperstack.cloud/docs/hardware/flavors#adhering-to-gpu-compliance).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack